maxaquino/edge-demo-setup/README.md

 The environment is installed on AWS but can be adapted to any infrastructure with little changes.

-Playbooks in order of run.
+Playbooks in order of run below.

 ## aap2-setup
 Run this playbook to setup the Ansible Automation Platform on OpenShift to be used for the ACM + AAP2 + MICRSOHIFT + EDGE demo